 If a rooster or a hen is unavailable, one may substitute other fowl or animals; even a fish may be used for the rite.
 However, one should not use doves, since doves were brought as sacrificial offerings in the Temple, and this may give rise to the mistaken impression that the kapparot are a form of sacrifice.

 The fowl [or other animal] used for kapparot is taken in the right hand and the appropriate text from the prayer book is recited.
-The bird is then waved over one's head three times and the appropriate text is recited.
+The bird is then passed over one's head three times and the appropriate text is recited.

 The word kapparot [like kippur] means "atonement," and is used to refer to the chickens themselves, but one should not think that kapparot themselves serve as a source of atonement.
 Rather, they serve as a means to bring a person to the awareness that he might very well be deserving of death because of his sins and he will thereby be motivated to repent and ask G-d for mercy.